 Rustic brides: we’re sharing our favorite barn reception ideas & decorations for weddings today!
 Get inspired with elegantly rustic finds for your big day.
 Need more planning tips?
 Read: The Inspired Wedding.

 Oh, how I adore barn wedding receptions!
 Emma here and barn weddings are, in my opinion, the perfect pairing of a rustic outdoor wedding with a little extra comfort for guests.
 It also offers less stress for the bride, since weather for an outdoor wedding can be unpredictable.
 Although tents provide some reassurance, a barn is a pretty safe bet; inside a barn reception, guests can stay warm and enjoy strolling appetizers, seated dinner, a full-scale bar, and a solid dance floor.
 Just a few steps outside, though, they can enjoy a stroll along wildflower fields underneath an illuminated starry night sky.
 Ah, isn’t it romantic?
 Barn weddings have been trending for quite awhile now and we don’t see this craze going away anytime soon!
 Today we’re showing you twenty-one barn reception ideas for weddings to get your creativity flowing.
 Which number is your favorite?
 I’m obsessed with #21.
 I guess you could say I saved the best for last.
 Just wait until you see it!
 Enjoy!

 1. These barn wedding invitations

 Every wedding should start with an awesome invitation that reveals your wedding theme.
-In this case, Cheer Up Press hit the nail on the head with a fun and casual-chic invite suite featuring a red barn and real wood.
+In this case, Dot and Bow Paperie hit the nail on the head with a fun and casual-chic invite suite featuring a red barn lights.